Picovoice/rhino/binding/rust/README.md

 pv_rhino = "${version}"
 ```

-If you prefer to clone the repo and use it locally, first run `copy.sh` (**NOTE:** on Windows, Git Bash or another bash shell is required, or you will have to manually copy the libs into the project.).
+If you prefer to clone the repo and use it locally, first run `copy.sh`.
+(**NOTE:** on Windows, Git Bash or another bash shell is required, or you will have to manually copy the libs into the project).
 Then you can reference the local binding location:
 ```toml
 [dependencies]
 pv_rhino = { path = "/path/to/rust/binding" }